highchair/artinruins-com/_property/135-broadway.md

 ### Current Events

-This is one of the locations of [Freeway Laundry](//freewaylaundry.com){:target="_blank"}, a local family-owned and operated chain.
+This is one of the locations of [Freeway Laundry](https://freewaylaundry.com), a local family-owned and operated chain.

 ### History

-Our research into the property via cadastral maps and aerial photos:
+_From the “Broadway-Armory Historic District” National Register nomination form, 1974_

+135 Broadway **Commercial Building** (late 20th C.): 1-story; flat; stucco on concrete block commercial building; with horizontal aluminum siding on neo-mansard, two small high windows and recessed entry. (_non-contributing_)

+***

+#### Maps

 + [1920 Sanborn Map](#photo-135-broadway-1920-sanborn-01) — Two distinct buildings are at this location.
 The present building is not in place yet.
 To the east is a three-story wood frame building, likely a triple-decker home.
 + [1937 G.M.
 Hopkins Map](#photo-135-broadway-1937-gmhopkins-01) — A brick trapezoidal building is at this location and labelled “Home for Aged Couples.”
 The brown line along Broadway indicates a stone-faced façade.
 An out building off the back (north) is not yet there.
 + [1920-1956 Sanborn Map](#photo-135-broadway-1956-sanborn-01) — A brick trapezoidal building is at this location labelled “S” for Store.
 The triple decker is still to the east with no out-building to the north.
 + [1972 aerial photo](#photo-135-broadway-1972-aerial-01) — The out-building off the north appears in 1962 (this photo is clearer).
 The home to the east is still present.
 + [1997 aerial photo](#photo-135-broadway-1997-aerial-01) — The home to the east disappears in the 1985 photo (and it was still there in a 1981 photo).
 Other homes in the Barclay Street block disappear as well as the area becomes more commercial so close to the highway.
 + [2008 aerial photo](#photo-135-broadway-2008-aerial-01) — The northern out-building is demolished and a new foundation is in place for an updated concrete-block out-building which expands the footprint of the original.

-***

-_From the “Broadway-Armory Historic District” National Register nomination form, 1974_

-135 Broadway **Commercial Building** (late 20th C.): 1-story; flat; stucco on concrete block commercial building; with horizontal aluminum siding on neo-mansard, two small high windows and recessed entry. (_non-contributing_)